JHodgkins/MSP4-MovieBox/README.md

 The account links dynamically adjust dependant on logged in status and privileges, the differences are described below:

 __Non-logged in user__
-The account bar displays two links, ‘Sign in’ and ‘Sign up’, this is to allow the user to register for an account and then have the ability to save delivery information for future purchases which will aid friction for returning customers.
+The account bar displays two links, ‘Sign in’ and ‘Sign up’, this is to allow the user to register for an account and then have the ability to save delivery information for future purchases which will help returning customers with the purchasing process.

 __Registered user__
 The account bar dynamically adjusts size and links available to include a profile icon to indicate that it contains user data and a link to the user’s profile page where they can manage delivery address details and view prior purchases.